GalleonChestnut/XGBoost-Guide/README.md

   1. **reg_alpha [Default: 1]** – L1 regularization term on weights.
 In case of a very high dimensionality problem this constant can be used to run the algorithm faster.

   1. **scale_pos_weight [Default: 1]** – in case of high class imbalance, a value greater than 0 should be used for faster convergence.

+### 3. Learning Task Parameters
+These parameter deals with the optimization process of the model.

+  1. **objective [Default: reg: linear]** – indicates the loss function to be minimized.
+Mostly used options are,

+      * **reg: linear** – used for regression problems.
+      * **binary: logistic** – used for logistic regression in binary classification problems.
+Returns the predicted probability, not the class.
+      * **multi: softmax** – used for multi class classification.
+Returns the predicted class, not the probability.
+An additional parameter ‘num_class’ also have to be set to specify the number of unique classes.
+      * **multi: softprob** – similar to softmax, yet returns the predicted probability of each datapoint to belong in each class.

+  1. **eval_metric [Default differs according to objective]** – indicates the metric that should be used in validation phase.
+Default values are rmse for regression and error for classification problems.
+The available options are as follows.

+      * **rmse** - root mean square error
+      * **mae** - mean absolute error
+      * **logloss** - negative log-likelihood
+      * **error** - error rate for binary classification (0.5 threshold)
+      * **merror** -  error rate for multi class classification
+      * **mlogloss** - multi class log loss
+      * **auc** - area under the curve

+  1. **seed [Default: 0]** – the random number seed.
+Can be used to create reproducible results.

+Apart from these hyper parameters, ‘n_estimators’ parameter that specifies the number of trees to be created should also be specified.

+It is indeed a tedious task to find right value for each of the hyper parameter.
+These values can depend on various factors such as the nature of the dataset, number of available data points etc. Hence, model optimization algorithms with cross-validation technique can be used to find out the optimal values for each of above hyper parameters.
+This will be explained in a separate article.